timkaechele/herb/README.md

   Automatic, consistent formatting for HTML+ERB files, reducing manual styling and enforcing a standard across projects.
 Currently in experimental preview - use with caution on version-controlled files.

 - **Herb Linter** ([available now](https://herb-tools.dev/projects/linter)):
-  Static analysis for your HTML+ERB templates to enforce best practices and quickly identify common mistakes with 17 configurable rules.
+  Static analysis for your HTML+ERB templates to enforce best practices and quickly identify common mistakes with plenty of rules.

 You can use Herb programmatically in **Ruby**, as well as in **JavaScript** via Node.js, WebAssembly, or directly in browsers.